 If your image is too flat, consider adjusting Contrast.

 If the brightest part of your image is too white (blown out), slip the Highlights down a little.

 If you want to see more detail in your images (i.e. increase the visibility under hard shadows), drag Shadows up until appropriate.

 If you’d like your images to have a bit more grit, boost Clarity, as this adds edge contrast (often misinterpreted as midtone contrast with a minor sharpening effect).
 Bringing Clarity down conversely, can have a smoothing effect if you feel there’s too much texture in an image.

 Finally, if you feel your image is too washed out (i.e. not enough color for your taste), try a bit more Vibrance; and vice versa, slide it down if you think the color is too rich.
 I generally tend to stay away from Saturation as it’s not as smart at dealing with skin tones as Vibrance.

 And that’s really about it as far as utilizing your presets go.

-*The other parameters we’ve put in place (in tabs like Tone Curves etc.) are really what defines the look you’ve purchased.
+*The other parameters we’ve put in place (in tabs like Tone Curves etc.) are what defines the look you’ve purchased.
 So whilst you’re free to go check them out for educational purposes, I probably wouldn’t alter them significantly unless you’ve first backed up a copy of the original preset.
 If so, experiment away.
 In fact, I encourage it.
-My Presets can all be used as is, or customized to match your workflow.
+All my presets can be used as is, or customized to match your workflow.
 So don’t be afraid to test their robustness and never stop upskilling.
 After all, photography is a vast art that rewards the lifelong learner.
-See ya out there.